-The Note certificates will be on deposit with DTC, if applicable.
+The BAN certificates will be on deposit with DTC, if applicable.
 DTC will be responsible for maintaining a book-entry system for recording the interests of its participants and transfers of the interests among its participants.
-The participants will be responsible for maintaining records regarding the beneficial ownership interests in the Notes on behalf of the individual purchasers.
-Individual purchasers of the Notes will not receive certificates representing their beneficial ownership interests in the Notes, but each bookentry owner will receive a credit balance on the books of its nominee, and this credit balance will be confirmed by an initial transaction statement stating the details of the Notes purchased.
-So long as DTC or its nominee, Cede & Co., is the registered owner of the Notes, payments of the principal of and interest on the Notes will be made by the Township or a duly designated paying agent directly to DTC or its nominee, Cede & Co., which will in turn remit such payments to DTC Participants, which will in turn remit such payments to the beneficial owners of the Notes.
+The participants will be responsible for maintaining records regarding the beneficial ownership interests in the BANs on behalf of the individual purchasers.
+Individual purchasers of the BANs will not receive certificates representing their beneficial ownership interests in the BANs, but each bookentry owner will receive a credit balance on the books of its nominee, and this credit balance will be confirmed by an initial transaction statement stating the details of the BANs purchased.
+So long as DTC or its nominee, Cede & Co., is the registered owner of the BANs, payments of the principal of and interest on the BANs will be made by the Township or a duly designated paying agent directly to DTC or its nominee, Cede & Co., which will in turn remit such payments to the beneficial owners of the BANs.
 See "BOOK-ENTRY ONLY SYSTEM" herein.